SysKitTeam/docs-point/docs/ai-in-syskit-point/features/permission-anomaly-reports.md

 :::info

 **Machine learning feature - no LLM involved, no AI toggle required.** These reports use statistical and machine learning analysis that runs entirely within Syskit Point.
-See [AI Data Privacy & Security](../ai-data-privacy-and-security.md).
+Take a look at the [AI Data Privacy & Security](../ai-data-privacy-and-security.md) article for more details.

 :::